On this page

 All specialist areas have special entry requirements that must be met.
 Be aware that securing specialist roles can be competitive, depending on your area of interest and previous experience.

-Training for specialised roles and areas
+Training for specialist roles and areas

 Victoria Police provides you with the necessary extra training and support if your application is successful.